AWS Lambda integration

 Get started: Get started with invoking AWS Lambda functions in Gloo Gateway.

-Configure AWS and Lambda settings: Define details of your AWS account, the Lambda functions to access, and IAM roles for Gloo Gateway to assume during Lambda invocation and discovery.
+Provide AWS account and Lambda details: Provide the details of your AWS account, the Lambda functions to access, and IAM roles to Gloo Gateway for function invocation and discovery.

 Set up routing: Set up routing to your Lambda function in a RouteTable Gloo resource.